Thae-123/Chan/README.md

 # Chan
-We will discus about new technologies and AT
+We will discus about new technologies and Artificial Intelligence (AI)